howlab-unizar/edge_impulse_falls/readme.md

 ## **Overview**

 This project develops a fall-detection system using **inertial data collected from two ESP32-S3 devices** worn simultaneously on the **foot** and **wrist**.
-A fully custom dataset was recorded in controlled conditions, processed in Edge Impulse, and used to train a TinyML model based on **spectral features + dense neural networks**.
+A fully custom dataset was recorded in controlled conditions, processed in Edge Impulse, and used to train a TinyML model based on spectral features and dense neural networks.
 The goal is to evaluate whether real-time fall detection is feasible from these sensor locations and to compare performance between them.

 # **1. Custom Dataset Creation**